Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 - How to use open-source Python libraries from curated Snowflake Anaconda channel
 - How to create Snowflake Tasks to automate data pipelines
 - How to train ML model using Snowpark ML in Snowflake
-- How to register ML model and use it for inference from Snowpark ML Model Registry (currently in public preview)
+- How to register ML model and use it for inference from Snowpark ML Model Registry
 - How to create Streamlit application that uses the ML Model for inference based on user input

 ### What You Will Build